List of EastEnders characters introduced in 2014: Lee Carter

 Mick finds the Samaritans card in Lee's phone case and confronts him about it, asking why he would confide in a stranger and not his family.
-Lee finally confesses that he was in on the robbery of the Vic alongside his colleagues, before also admitting he had thought about suicide because of how bad he felt about the robbery.
+Lee finally confesses that he was in on the robbery of The Queen Vic alongside his colleagues, before also admitting he had thought about suicide because of how bad he felt about the robbery.
 An enraged Mick tells Lee he should have gone through with the suicide, but later says he did not mean it but admits that he cannot forgive Lee, who breaks down in tears.
 Lee offers to accompany Mick to Ollie's next appointment but Mick refuses.
 He then tells Lee that while he is still not ready to forgive him, he will lend him money to clear his debt for Whitney's sake on the condition that Lee tells Whitney the truth about his job.
 When Lee tells Whitney the truth, she is devastated to learn that Lee lied because he thought she would be disappointed due to the lack of money his real job brings, but chooses to forgive him.
 After she tells Mick this, Mick forces Lee to give him Oz's address and returns with blood on his knuckles, sparking concern from Babe.
 When Lee next sees Oz, he has a black eye and tells Lee they should keep away from each other from now on.

 Lee and Whitney begin to argue over money and he blames Whitney for his financial difficulties.
 This causes much tension for the couple and he becomes increasingly jealous when Danny Mitchell (Liam Bergin) tries to kiss her.
-Whitney decides to stay at The Vic and Lee apologises to Whitney the next day for his behaviour.
+Whitney decides to stay at The Queen Vic and Lee apologises to Whitney the next day for his behaviour.
 Babe gets the Carters into trouble with the law and when everyone turns against her, she reveals Lee's involvement in the robbery; resulting Johnny to become hostile to Lee.
 Whitney decides to pawn her wedding rings so she and Lee can afford a night out.
 She invites one of Lee's ex-army friends ("Beanbag") and persuades him to offer Lee a job in security after informing them that he is in Dover doing such a job.
 Lee thinks that Whitney is flirting with his friend which causes a row.
 When Whitney admits that she pawned her wedding ring, she tells Lee that she wishes that he was more like Mick.
 Lee hits her in a rage of anger and is instantly wracked with guilt.
 He begs Whitney for forgiveness, but she lies on their bed in silence clearly frightened of Lee.
 The next day, Whitney decides to forgive Lee on the condition that he will never assault her again, therefore he should seek anger management therapy.
 Lee gratefully accepts for the sake of working out their marriage.